SaraMWillis/example-docs/docs/quick_start/storage_and_transfers/index.md

 <center><img src="images/file_upload.png" style="width: 600px;" ></center>

-For larger files, we have a designated file transfer node.
+For larger files, we have a designated **Data Transfer Node** (DTN).
 Comprehensive instructions for alternative methods for file transfers can be found on [our data transfer page](../../storage_and_transfers/transfers/overview/).

 With larger files comes the need for more storage.
 If you find your home is insufficient to store your data, group allocations are available.
 See our [storage documentation](../../storage_and_transfers/storage/hpc_storage/) for details on options that are available.